AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 Major version update for [Edge Bridge](https://github.com/adobe/aepsdk-react-native/tree/main/packages/edgebridge) for Adobe Experience Platform React Native Library compatible with React Native Core 6.0.0.
 The current release includes the following changes:

 * Updated to use Experience Platform Android `3.x` SDKs.
-* Updated to use Experience Platform iOS `5.x` SDKs
+* Updated to use Experience Platform iOS `5.x` SDKs.
 * Updated Edge Bridge data format to enhance support for migrating to sending data via Edge Network to Adobe Analytics and reduce the effort required for mapping data to XDM.
 * If you are currently using React Native Edge Bridge version 5.x  and you are mapping data to XDM in your datastream, adjustments will be necessary when adopting version 6.0.0.